mseminatore/TeslaJS/README.md

 ## openChargePort.js

-This sample sends the command to open the charge port.
+This sample sends the command to open the charge port, or to release the latch if the charge port is open, a cable is plugged in, and charging is stopped.

 Usage: